Suffolk Legal Custody Lawyers

 Legal custody and physical custody can be both shared or sole, or both can be different.
 For instance, the mother may be granted sole physical custody while the father is given sole legal custody.
 This means that the child would reside with his or her mother, and she would be responsible for hygiene, diet, clothing, etc. The father would be responsible for choosing the child’s school, religious affiliations, doctors, and even tutors.

 Occasionally, this can be an ideal solution.
 In shared cases, a judge may need to designate one parent as the official “tie-breaker.”
-A skilled child custody attorney in Suffolk can guide you every step of the way through the process and help you make well-informed choices about your future.
+A skilled child custody attorney in Suffolk can guide you every step of the way through this complex family law process and can help you make well-informed choices about your future.
 At Bush & Taylor, P.C., we serve clients across Eastern Shore and Virginia Beach.

 If you and your family are involved in a divorce and custody case, call the Suffolk child custody lawyers you can trust.
-Contact Bush & Taylor, P.C. online or call (757) 926-0078 for a free consultation.
+Contact Bush & Taylor, P.C. online or call (757) 926-0078 for an initial consultation.